Virgin Galactic Plans To Become First Publicly Traded Spaceflight Company

 It would be the first spaceflight company to be publicly owned; Jeff Bezos' Blue Origin and Elon Musk's SpaceX are both privately held.

-Virgin Galactic was founded in 2004, and experienced a significant setback in 2014 when a test flight fatally crashed.
-But within the last year, the company has successfully taken two crewed spaceflights.
+Virgin Galactic was founded in 2004 and experienced a significant setback in 2014 when a test flight fatally crashed.
+But within the past year, the company has successfully taken two crewed spaceflights.

-More than 6o0 people have paid to reserve spots on future commercial flights — putting down a collective $80 million in deposits, according to Virgin Galactic, and are on the hook for another $120 million by the time they actually visit space.
+More than 6o0 people have paid to reserve spots on future commercial flights — putting down a collective $80 million in deposits, according to Virgin Galactic, and on the hook for another $120 million by the time they actually visit space.

 But to make those flights a reality, the company needs more funds.
 Branson was discussing a substantial investment from Saudi Arabia, but he canceled those plans after the killing of journalist Jamal Khashoggi.

-Now, a group of investors are working with Branson to take Virgin Galactic public, as an alternative way of raising money.
+Now, a group of investors is working with Branson to take Virgin Galactic public, as an alternative way of raising money.

 Those investors have organized into a company called Social Capital Hedosophia, which will merge with Virgin Galactic in order to convert it into a publicly traded company.
 Chamath Palihapitiya, the CEO of Social Capital Hedosophia, will be the chairman of the combined company; the partnering investors will own up to 49% of the shares.